How to Backup Dropbox to External Hard Drive?

 Step 6 – Go to Dropbox location and select Move.

-Step 7 – Choose the new location of your Dropbox folder (in this case, the external hard drive).
+Step 7 – Choose your Dropbox folder (in this case, the external hard drive).
 After making your choice, click Ok to complete the process.

 Method 2 – AOMEI Backupper